Despite a thorough recruitment process, companies can still end up hiring the wrong person. But what exactly is the cost of a bad hire?

 As a hiring manager with a vacancy to fill, what can you do to minimise the chances of making a poor HR decision and incurring the cost of a bad hire?

-We explore some strategies you can employ to ensure you add value to your business, boosting both your team morale and your profit margin.
+We explore some strategies you can employ to ensure you add value to your business.
+By implementing these you can boost both your team morale and your profit margin.

 Trust your Gut.

-Once you have filled the role, subject to satisfactory references, make sure you DO follow up with the employee references your candidate provides.
+Once you have a suitable candidate make sure you DO follow up with the employee references your candidate provides.
 You may also wish to consider using the social media accounts of your applicants as part of the screening process.
-From less formal platforms such as Facebook or Instagram, you will be able to gather a wealth of information; not only about the professional conduct of your applicant but also their personal suitability from their posts and comments.
+From less formal platforms such as Facebook or Instagram, you will be able to gather a wealth of information.
+Not only about the professional conduct of your applicant but also their personal suitability from their posts and comments.

 Warnings signs you may wish to look out for are:

 - Negative or defamatory posts regarding previous employers or colleagues,

 - Inappropriate or explicit photographs.

 Whilst these are not indicators of the inability to perform adequately in a role per se, they will certainly give clues as to the work ethic of your candidate.
 As well as their ability to slide into your current team and company culture.